NAIST-SE/CodeHash/README.md

 #### Comparison Options
 - `-n:[NGRAM]` specifies N for N-gram.
 The default is trigrams (i.e., `-n:3`).
 - `-th:[THRESHOLD]` specifies a similarity threshold (0-1.0).
+If all of similarity values for a file pair are less than this threshold, the file pair is excluded from the output.
-If a similarity value for a file pair is less than this threshold, the file pair is excluded from the output.
+- `-thnj:[THRESHOLD]` specifies a similarity threshold for normalized jaccard distance.
+If the similarity value for a file pair is less than this threshold, the file pair is excluded from the output.
 - `-thenj:[THRESHOLD]` specifies a threshold for estimated normalized jaccard distance.
 If a similarity estimated by b-bit minhash is less than this threshold, an actual comparison is skipped.